lucidrains/point-transformer-pytorch/README.md

 ## Point Transformer - Pytorch (wip)

-Implementation of the <a href="https://arxiv.org/abs/2012.09164">Point Transformer</a> self-attention layer, in Pytorch
+Implementation of the <a href="https://arxiv.org/abs/2012.09164">Point Transformer</a> self-attention layer, in Pytorch.
+The simple circuit above seemed to have allowed their group to outperform all previous methods in point cloud classification and segmentation.

 ## Install